-The University welcomed a highly academically qualified Class of 2027 with an average GPA of 3.41 on a 4.0 scale.
+The University remains academically strong, welcoming the Class of 2028 with an average GPA of 3.5 on a 4.0 scale.
 This reflects a consistent trend of attracting students with strong academic aspirations and standards, reinforcing USI's position as a preferred campus for high achieving students.
-Students at USI represent 87 Indiana counties, 47 states and 40 countries.
-In-state students comprise 76.0% of the student body, with out-of-state and international students making up the remaining 24.0%.
+The University continues its dedication to serving underrepresented populations with students of color and international students making up a record 19.0% of the student population, up from the previous year's record of 18.1% with a continuously upward trend over the last decade.
+Students at USI represent 88 Indiana counties, 47 states and 48 countries.
+In-state students comprise 75.3% of the student body, with out-of-state and international students making up the remaining 24.7%.